 Remember: the cleaner your accounting data, the easier it is for your tax accountant.
 This means a quicker turnaround for your tax filings and likely lower costs.

-Now that you’ve tackled your compliance needs, it’s time to reflect on your numbers and apply your insights into next year’s plan.
+Now that you’ve tackled your compliance needs, it’s time to reflect on your numbers and apply your insights to next year’s plan.

 It’s time to budget & forecast for your future growth!